 Our rough diamond planners measure each rough stone and assess its potential.
 If a stone could be part of our Flawless collection, we direct it there for special care.
 If the diamond is merely gorgeous, it is forwarded to the experts in our planning department.

-The one standard that goes into our design is 'Would I be happy to buy this diamond for someone I love?'.
 Here, Venus Jewel begins the work of considering what will emerge from the rough.
 Detailed models of each stone enable us to consider the possibilities of polishing the rough into one gem of maximum size or cutting it into several gems that are smaller in size, but offer greater quality and overall value.

 The planner is the architect of the stone and will consider many options for what shapes could result, what colors may imbue the stone and where minor inclusions might be retained or excised.
 Part of this process is listening to the market and understanding how the finished product might fulfill a current demand, and part of it is listening to the stone itself and sensing what it wants to become.